Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 5. Lunch at Mersing Food Centre

 After buying my ferry ticket, there was a food centre beside the Mersing jetty where I took my lunch.
-Be careful of what you buy because there was no price tag to the food.
+Be careful of what you buy because there was no price tag on the food.
 I chose a large sotong (aka the squid), prawns and egg from the stall – Restoran Sutera Emas.
 The plate of food cost me MYR 40+ which I did not expect!
 The food was delicious especially the chilli.

 6. Inside the Ferry to Pulau Tioman

 When we found one of our seats occupied by someone else, we sat at other seat numbers as we did not want to make a fuss about it and asked the person to shift away.
-Shortly, a couple approached us telling that we had taken up one of their seats.
+Shortly, a couple approached us telling us that we had taken up one of their seats.

 We told them nicely that someone else had also taken our seat, hinting that they should just find another available seat on the top deck.
 The man was unhappy and exclaimed that he didn’t care.